Snizi/Blog/sniziblog/content/posts/OpenRedirectToATO.md

 ---
-title: "How a simple open redirect leads account takeover"
+title: "How a simple open redirect leads to account takeover"
 date: 2022-03-07T23:22:34-03:00
 ---